 I no longer pursue acting (although it will always be in my blood) because I realized that I make a lot better ME than I do playing a character.
 But that training throughout my life gave me the confidence to be able to stand on stages and share my message.
 It has given me the confidence and charisma to know that one day I will have my own television show where I can use my gifts to transform lives.
 It has been a constant reminder to have fun in my life, to be creative, to be silly, and most of all, to let that light of mine shine!

 I authored my first book, “The Little Book of SOUL HUGS”, which was a collection of those thoughts I was screaming from the mountaintops and bound it together to be a guide, a personal pocket-sized cheerleader to help others find their light and jump into the game.
-After a life-changing three month solo adventure to Italy in the summer of 2013, I began my next book which became an international best seller, Love Yourself Happy: A Journey Back to You.
+After a life-changing three month solo adventure to Italy in the summer of 2013, I began writing my next book which became an international best seller, Love Yourself Happy: A Journey Back to You.

 I am a International Motivational Speaker (Joy Magnet), which honestly, I’ve always been one to someone in my life, but now I just do it on stage in front of larger audiences.

-I am a Truth Coach.
+I am a Self-Love Coach.
 I have the awesome opportunity to help you discover your own brilliant light by accepting, embracing and loving your YOU.